 A Fellow must travel overseas for between 4-8 weeks and report back to their communities or disseminate the information obtained through their travels to inform others.
 Past award winners include artists, scientists, engineers, conservationists, craft workers, artisans and any UK citizen over the age of 18 can apply.

-Applications are now being taken and the deadline is 5pm on 24th September 2013.
+Applications will reopen in May 2018.
 For more details, guidelines on how to make an application and to apply online, please visit: www.wcmt.org.uk.

 Find out about Scholarships and Awards at Norwich University of the Arts.